 “He negotiates his intricate fioratura with a golden elegance, never forcing, and suddenly pounces on a phrase or high note with an added vibrancy.”

-Tenor René Barbera, a graduate of Lyric Opera of Chicago’s Patrick G. and Shirley W. Ryan Opera Center, has swiftly established himself as a young artist on the rise.
-At Placido Domingo’s Operalia 2011 in Moscow, he was awarded First Prize for Opera, First Prize for Zarzuela, and the Audience Prize.
+Tenor René Barbera, a graduate of Lyric Opera of Chicago’s Patrick G. and Shirley W. Ryan Opera Center, has swiftly established himself as a dominant presence in the opera world.
+In Placido Domingo’s Operalia 2011, he was awarded First Prize for Opera, First Prize for Zarzuela, and the Audience Prize.
 He is the first artist to be the sole recipient of all three awards since the competition began in 1993.
-Of his 2014 performances with Opera Theatre of Saint Louis, as Nemorino in L’elisir d’Amore, the St .
-Louis Dispatch raved: “tenor René Barbera, born to sing bel canto, has gone far since his 2011 OTSL debut in “The Daughter of the Regiment,” performing all over the world.
-He’s lost weight and gained assurance.
+Of his 2014 performances with Opera Theatre of Saint Louis, as Nemorino in L’elisir d’Amore, the St. Louis Dispatch raved: “tenor René Barbera, born to sing bel canto, has gone far since his 2011 OTSL debut in “The Daughter of the Regiment,” performing all over the world….
 On Saturday night he brought out Nemorino’s innate lovability while singing with melting beauty and an effortless high range.
 It’s no wonder Adina comes around.”